Pricing

 Lateral Patient Positioning for Shoulder Arthroscopy

-17876 views
+18088 views

 Main Text

-Diagnostic shoulder arthroscopy or arthroscopic shoulder stabilization procedures can be performed with the patient in the beach chair (BC) or lateral decubitus (LD) position.
+Diagnostic shoulder arthroscopy or arthroscopic shoulder stabilization procedures can be performed with the patient in the beach chair or lateral decubitus (LD) position.
 Patient positioning may be dictated by surgeon preference or the specific intended procedure; however, LD setup has been found to result in lower rates of recurrent instability in cases of anterior arthroscopic stabilization procedures.
 The lateral and axial traction provided by the LD setup allows for lower suture anchor placement on the anterior-inferior aspect of the glenoid, as the surgeon has increased visualization and working room within the glenohumeral joint.
 Prior to placing the patient in the LD position, meticulous care must be taken to properly position the beanbag device and set up the lateral traction device.
 Next, a coordinated team approach should be used to roll the patient into the LD position and to ensure that all bony prominences are adequately padded.
-The shoulder is then placed in 40° of abduction, 20° of forward flexion, with 10-15 pounds of balanced traction.
+The shoulder is then placed in 40° of abduction, 20° of forward flexion, with 10–15 pounds of balanced traction.
 Finally, the shoulder is prepped and draped in the usual sterile fashion and the surgeon is then able to proceed with the necessary arthroscopic procedure.

 Anterior glenohumeral joint instability remains a challenging pathology to address, namely in the young and highly active patient population.
-In most cases of anterior instability, avulsion of the anteroinferior labrum and the capsular attachments from the glenoid rim (Bankart tear) is present in the 3-6 o’clock position, which commonly results from an impaction force with the shoulder in a hyperabducted and externally rotated position.1,2 Bankart tears can be repaired through a variety of operative techniques, and although open repairs have long been the gold standard for anterior shoulder stabilization, recent reports in the literature demonstrate no significant difference in patient outcomes between open and arthroscopic techniques.3-7 However, it is important to note that despite considerable advancements in surgical techniques and instrumentation, rates of recurrent instability following Bankart repair remain relatively high, ranging from 10% to 30% and worse in patients returning to overhead, contact or collision sports.8-10
+In most cases of anterior instability, avulsion of the anteroinferior labrum and the capsular attachments from the glenoid rim (Bankart tear) is present in the 3–6-o’clock position, which commonly results from an impaction force with the shoulder in a hyperabducted and externally rotated position.1,2 Bankart tears can be repaired through a variety of operative techniques, and although open repairs have long been the gold standard for anterior shoulder stabilization, recent reports in the literature demonstrate no significant difference in patient outcomes between open and arthroscopic techniques.3-7 However, it is important to note that despite considerable advancements in surgical techniques and instrumentation, rates of recurrent instability following Bankart repair remain relatively high, ranging from 10–30% and worse in patients returning to overhead, contact or collision sports.8-10

-The patient is an active 18-year-old female, who denies acute injury, but has had chronic anterior shoulder pain of her right shoulder over the past 2 years and has attempted physical therapy for close to 1 year without any signs of improvement.
+The patient is an active 18-year-old female who denies acute injury but has had chronic anterior shoulder pain of her right shoulder over the past 2 years and has attempted physical therapy for close to 1 year without any signs of improvement.
 Relevant to this patient’s history is that she has been a high-caliber volleyball player since a young age, which suggests that her chronic glenohumeral joint pain and recurrent anterior instability are most likely due to the repetitive microtrauma experienced in the hitting shoulder by overhead-hitting athletes.
 The patient is otherwise healthy and has had no prior injuries to the shoulder, nor did she report any incidents of instability in her contralateral shoulder.

 Upon primary physical examination, the patient is a well-appearing female and is neurovascularly intact with no findings of diminished strength of the deltoid and rotator cuff muscles in her right shoulder.
 She reports 3 dislocation/subluxation events as well as significant apprehension and physical limitations due to these recurrent instability events.
 She has symptoms consistent with grade II instability (greater than 50% translation with spontaneous reduction) as well as a positive inferior sulcus sign (grade II) and positive relocation test.
 Physical examinations such as the anterior apprehension test, sulcus sign, relocation test, and load and shift test have demonstrated high sensitivity and specificity in the assessment of anterior shoulder instability, which can significantly aid a surgeon’s preoperative assessment and treatment algorithm.11

 A standard radiographic shoulder series (AP/Grashey/Axillary/Scapular Y) is obtained, which upon review demonstrates a well-reduced glenohumeral joint with a well-defined sclerotic line of the anterior glenoid and a normal acromiohumeral distance.
 There is no discernable anterior glenoid bone loss nor is there an obvious Hill-Sachs lesion present.
-An MRI without contrast of her right shoulder demonstrates a significant anterior labral tear from the 2 o’clock to 6 o’clock position with no evidence of damage to the biceps tendon or rotator cuff.
+An MRI without contrast of her right shoulder demonstrates a significant anterior labral tear from the 2-o’clock to 6-o’clock position with no evidence of damage to the biceps tendon or rotator cuff.

 Bankart tears develop as a result of anterior glenohumeral dislocation or subluxation and therefore it is imperative to understand the relevant risk factors that may predispose patients to experiencing these instability events.
 Young male athletes participating in contact or collision sports (football, rugby, wrestling) have been identified to be at the greatest risk of traumatic glenohumeral instability as they are more susceptible to high-velocity impacts and repetitive movements/positions compared to non-contact athletes.12 When reviewing the history of a patient presenting with complaints of anterior instability, it is important to note the underlying pathomechanics of their respective injury, the number of instability events following initial dislocation/subluxation, the time between dislocation and reduction (if applicable), and to identify any pre-existing hyperlaxity.
 These clinical findings can greatly aid the development of a surgeon’s treatment algorithm and preoperative planning strategies for the management of anterior instability and associated Bankart tears.